Lodging Tax Advisory Commission

 - October - The City Council makes the final decision on which proposals to fund.

 - Contractors submit reports on their projects throughout the year.

 Full details are available in the Lodging Tax Guidelines (PDF).

-The Lodging Tax Advisory Committee is currently accepting proposals for 2019 and 2020.
-This proposal period will end at 5 p.m. on Friday, June 29.
+The Lodging Tax Advisory Committee is currently not accepting proposals.
+The proposal period for 2020 remaining funds is July 1 to August 1, 2019.
 You may download the Request for Proposal (PDF) and submit your completed application to Kelsey Geddes at email@example.com.